 Your DTI is important because it compares your outstanding debts against your income, which helps lenders determine how much mortgage you can afford.
 A benefit of shopping for a mortgage is that you'll find that each lender may calculate DTI a little differently, and each lender has different requirements for DTI limits for each mortgage product.

-Likewise, lenders have different acceptable thresholds for the credit score required for a mortgage, and each of their mortgage products may also have different credit score requirements, which is another reason to shop around for a mortgage.
+Likewise, lenders have different acceptable thresholds for the credit score required for a mortgage, and each of their mortgage products may also have different credit score requirements, which is another reason to shop around.
 Credit scores are another indication of the financial health of a borrower.
-Forbes reports that most lenders regard credit scores from 620 to 640 as the minimum to qualify for a conventional mortgage.
-However, scores as low as 500 may allow some borrowers to qualify for a Federal Housing Administration, or FHA loan, and a minimum score of 580 may be accepted from qualified borrowers for VA loans, according to The Mortgage Reports.
+Most lenders regard credit scores from 620 to 640 as the minimum to qualify for a conventional mortgage.
+However, scores as low as 500 may allow some borrowers to qualify for a Federal Housing Administration, or FHA loan, and a minimum score of 580 may be accepted from qualified borrowers for VA loans.

 Shopping Can Minimize Mortgage Costs